ssb22/adjuster/README.md

 `--no-glossmiss-omit`
  : Cancels any earlier --glossmiss-omit option in Makefile variables etc

+`--words-omit=WORDS_OMIT
+`
+ : File (or compressed .gz, .bz2 or .xz file or URL) containing words (one per line, without markup) to omit from the annotator.
+Use this to make an annotator smaller if for example if you're working from a rules file that contains long lists of place names you don't need this particular annotator to recognise but you still want to keep them as rules for other annotators.

 `--manualrules=MANUALRULES
 `
  : Filename of an optional text file (or compressed .gz, .bz2 or .xz file or URL) to read extra, manually-written rules.
 Each line of this should be a marked-up phrase (in the input format) which is to be unconditionally added as a rule.
 Use this sparingly, because these rules are not taken into account when generating the others and they will be applied regardless of context (although a manual rule might fail to activate if the annotator is part-way through processing a different rule); try checking messages from --diagnose-manual.